Agoric/documentation/main/reference/zoe-api/zoe-data-types.md

 just like **[Amounts](/reference/ertp-api/ertp-data-types.md#amount)**.
 A **Ratio** cannot have a denominator value of 0.

-The ratio functions have to be imported.

 The most common kind of **Ratio** is applied to an **Amount** of a particular **Brand** and produces results of the same **Brand**.

-**Ratios** can also have two different **Brands**, essentially typing them such as miles per hour or US dollars for Swiss francs (an exchange rate ratio).
+**Ratios** can also have two different **Brands**, essentially typing them such as miles per hour or US dollars for Swiss francs (i.e., an exchange rate ratio).